kuzzleio/kuzzle/config/elk/README.md

 ## TIPS

+### Refresh field list in Kibana
+Every time you add/modify/delete the fields in your log, you must refresh fields list in Kibana
+	-go to Setting
+	-clic logstash-*
+	-clic on the orange button with tooltip "Reload field list".

+### Don't freeze your test

-WARNING : If you launch a stress test while Kuzzle is reloaded (by example because pm2 is in watchmode), your test will be freeze.
+If you launch a stress test while Kuzzle is reloaded (by example because pm2 is in watchmode), your test will be freeze.